 Cross Reference Other Sources

 I tell students to check the information on another site.
-A quick google search, particularly that lead them to other sites they have heard of, can tell students efficiently if the article is accurate.
+A quick google search, particularly that leads them to other sites they have heard of, can tell students efficiently if the article is accurate.

-Also, if something is a huge story, it seems likely that other news outlets would be reported.
+Also, if something is a huge story, it seems likely that other news outlets would be reporting.
 If there is no other mention of this story, it seems unlikely that the story is true.

 Give your students the space and time to explore what other sources say about the issues about which they are talking.